 PLUS recordings of live webinars (5+ hours, including Q and A sessions)

-The content can can be accessed in the members-only area as video recordings and PDF PowerPoints presentations, together with audio versions so you can listen offline while working out)
+The content can can be accessed in the members-only area as video recordings and PDF PowerPoints presentations, together with audio versions so you can listen offline.

 You’ll also be invited to join a private Facebook group.
 This is a wonderful opportunity to have direct access to Trudy for additional support and for connecting with like-minded practitioners for brainstorming on challenging cases, sharing success stories and discussing protocols.